-This air conditioner room size calculator, also known as an AC BTU calculator, will help you decide what size of air conditioner to buy so you can be efficiently cool (or heat) your room.
-Of course, the choice of brand and air conditioner type still depends on you; this air conditioner calculator can only provide you the recommended output power of the AC, in British Thermal Units per hour (BTU/hr) by default, for your room.
+Use this air conditioner BTU calculator, or AC BTU calculator, to help you decide what size of the air conditioner to buy, so you can efficiently cool your room.
+Of course, the choice of brand and air conditioner type still depends on you.
+But we'll help you find the recommended output power of the AC that will best suit your room.

-You can also convert the output power into horsepower (hp) or Watts (W) which we also have calculators of as well.
-But first, let's take a look at the room you are planning to install your air conditioner in.
+Know your recommended AC capacity, whether in BTU/hr (British Thermal Units per hour), horsepower (hp)) or Watts (W) using our calculator.
+To accomplish that, let's first take a look at the room you are planning to install your air conditioner in.

-So, you finally decided to buy an air conditioner to keep your room from getting too hot (or maybe too cold).
-While deciding to regulate the temperature and humidity of your house is the easy part, air conditioners come in a lot of different sizes, and choosing the wrong one could end up wasting you money or time, having to go back to the store for a replacement.
+So, you finally decided to buy or upgrade your air conditioner to keep your room from getting too hot.
+While deciding to regulate the temperature and humidity of your house is the easy part, it is a good thing to know that air conditioners come in many different sizes.

-This air conditioner room size calculator will help you determine the recommended output power your air conditioning unit needs to do everything perfectly.
-This depends on the room's area, the average number of people regularly in the room, and the orientation of the room with respect to the sun.
+This air conditioner room size calculator will help determine the recommended output power your air conditioning unit needs to function perfectly.
+Of course, this depends on the room's area, the average number of people regularly in the room, and its exposure to the sun.

-If you do not know your room's covered area yet, you can find it by using any measuring tools you have lying around, and measuring the length and the width of your room.
+If you do not know your room's covered area yet, you can find it by using any measuring tools you have lying around and measuring your room's length and width.
 Input these values in our air conditioner room size calculator to instantly get your room's area.
-If you have an irregularly shaped room, you can use our square footage calculator and choose the multiple rooms option to help you determine the area of your room.
+Do you also need to find the volume of the room?
+Check the cubic yard calculator for that purpose!

 Once you know the area of your room, check the chart below for its corresponding recommended base air conditioner capacity: